-As a result, staff has put together a draft Redevelopment Plan for review by the CRA Board.
-The Plan will also be reviewed by the Planning and Zoning Commission as well as the City Council and County Commission.
-The Plan will also be reviewed by the CRA Board and the City Council and County Commission.
+As a result, staff has put together a draft Redevelopment Plan for review and action by the CRA Board.
+Subsequent to action taken by the CRA Board, the Plan will be presented to the City Council and the County Commission for final approval.